Spring Break: Hike & Kayak Redwood National Park

 Trips to be scheduled.

-Come stay at a lodge and cabins in Redwood National Park for Spring Break!
+Come stay in Redwood National Park for Spring Break!
 We’ll spend the week hiking through huge redwood forests and stunning beaches on the Pacific Ocean.
 We’ll also spend part of the trip learning how to handle a kayak on the bays and lagoons adjacent to the ocean.
-It’s the start of spring in these spectacular forests, so the wildflowers will be blooming.
-The main lodge where we stay has a huge kitchen for cooking meals, great resources for learning about redwood ecology, and hot showers, too!
+You can expect to see majestic trees, wildflowers, elk, cormorants, egrets, and other wildlife.
+In the evenings, we’ll have time play games, socialize, read, and relax.
+We’ll stay in rustic cabins, and work together to cook our meals in a group kitchen.
+The facility is off-the grid, with limited running water and lights, but no showers or outlet power.
+Due to the nature of the rustic outdoor kitchen, this trip can only accommodate omnivore and vegetarian diets; we cannot accommodate vegan, gluten-free, or other specialized dietary restrictions.
+This trip returns to campus late Friday, but ends Saturday after brunch and required clean-up activities Saturday morning.
 Redwoods are the tallest living things in the world – don’t miss this opportunity to live among them for a week!

 Spring Break trips can count as an activity credit for graduation!
 You can get credit in PE/A 101 “Outdoor Adventures” for participation in this trip as long as you register through WebAdvisor prior to the end of the add/drop period.
 To be granted registration permissions, email email@example.com.